 Sirius would have happily lent his own wand to the young 'wizard', but that was long gone.
 It had been snapped when he was arrested all those years ago by an angry Auror convinced of his guilt, like everybody else.
 "Sorry, I don't have a wand anymore."

 Gaara shook his head and redid the pen gesture but slower, hoping the kind but utterly oblivious man might get the message.

 "Oh a pen!"
 Sirius exclaimed in a rare bout of realisation and clarity.
 "I'll see if I can go get you one."
 He said as he walked to the door "Oh, and Lily," he had opened the door "-forget what I said about wands and wizards, it was all a…umm… joke."
 The falsely accused hoped the peeved teen might just buy the quick lie.

 After a quick trip up to Hogsmeade and back, the dog had managed to craftily swipe a quill from an open window.
 It was a lucky find by any standards.
-By the time he got back, 'Lily' had gotten dressed in his old, very worn clothes and was sitting by the window.
-The black bandanna with the silver metal plate was now tied around his neck instead of around his large leather sash, which was probably to cover up the scar on his throat, or so Sirius guessed.
+By the time he got back, 'Lily' had gotten dressed in his very worn clothes and was sitting by the window.
+The black bandanna with the silver metal plate was now tied around his neck instead of around his large leather sash, probably to cover up the scar on his throat, or so Sirius guessed.

 As per usual, Sirius had changed back into human form before re-entering the derelict haunted house.
 He walked over to the teen and handed the quill to him, curious as to what he was going to say first.